 Note that Kaltura also has a mobile App (KMS Go) that is very easy to use and to upload directly to your Kaltura My Media.

 || Simply having an audio commentary or recording in conjunction with some slides or documents, may suffice.
 There are many ways of doing audio recordings, including via your phone, and of loading these onto Kaltura/Blackboard (as ‘podcasts’).

 The free audio processing tool, Audacity, is very useful for this.
 A good quality microphone can make a huge difference.

 We also have a ‘mini-studio’ in NUI Galway, which is available to any student or staff member.
 All you need to do is bring along a USB memory stick, on which your video will be recorded and which you can take away with you to edit or share, and press the single button marked ‘record’ in the room.
 All the equipment switches on and off automatically.
 If you want to capture a presentation on your laptop then bring it along and you can plug it in to the system and it will recognise that you want this automatically!
 If you know what you are doing, there’s a green screen available in the room too!
 View this video for a tour.

 In other countries, particularly the UK and Australia, universities have equipped all their teaching rooms for this and, indeed, record every scheduled lecture by default.
-This is not the case at NUI Galway, at present.
+This is not the case at the unviversity, at present.

-It is possible to use Kaltura or Blackboard Collaborate or MS Teams or Zoom to do a rough and ready lecture recording (or indeed any of the screen capture tools we mentioned above) in several teaching venues on campus.
+It is possible to use MS Teams or Zoom to do a rough and ready lecture recording (or indeed any of the screen capture tools we mentioned above) in several teaching venues on campus.